 - Study in Sydney

 - Sydney is the state capital of New South Wales, located on the south-east coast of Australia.
 The climate in New South Wales is temperate and mild.
 Students who study in Sydney will have the opportunity to experience everything from surfing to rock climbing.
-See what else Sydney has to offer you.
+See what else Sydney has to offer by clicking the link above.

 - Study in Melbourne